bun-press/bunpress/memory-bank/progress.md

 2. **Core Components**: ✅ The core components for processing content, building sites, and serving content are implemented.
 3. **Plugin System**: ✅ Plugin architecture allows for extensibility with a well-defined interface.
 4. **Config System**: ✅ Configuration system allows for flexible project configuration.
-5. **CLI Interface**: ✅ Basic CLI commands work for project initialization and development.
+5. **CLI Interface**: ✅ CLI commands work with improved user experience using listr2 and chalk.
 6. **Basic Styling**: ✅ Tailwind CSS integration is working for styling.
 7. **Content Loading**: ✅ Markdown content loading and processing pipeline is functional.
 8. **Routing**: ✅ Basic routing for content pages is implemented and fully tested.